easavi/mms/docs/FILE_UPLOAD_SERVICE.md

 ## Performance Considerations

 ### File Scanning
+- Initial scan checks existing files against backend and uploads missing ones
-- Initial scan of existing files may take time for large directories
+- Scanning of existing files may take time for large directories
 - Files are processed in batches to avoid memory issues
 - Recursive scanning depth is unlimited but monitored